 Paleohydrology, Limnology

-Sheri Fritz and her students work on modern and ancient lakes to understand both contemporary ecosystem processes and the history of landscapes and climate during the Quaternary.
-Current students are working on patterns of aquatic ecosystem development following deglaciation in Yellowstone National Park and on diatom evolution in large tropical lakes (Titicaca and Malawi).
-Other active projects in the Fritz lab include investigations of long-term environmental history in the Amazon Basin, the history of the Asian monsoon based on sediment cores from Thai lakes, and reconstructing drought history in the Great Plains.
+Sheri Fritz and her students work on modern and ancient lakes to understand both contemporary ecosystem processes and the history of landscapes and climate.
+Projects by former students and postdocs in her lab include studying patterns of aquatic ecosystem development following deglaciation in Yellowstone National Park, diatom evolution in large tropical lakes, the drought history of different parts of the Great Plains, and diatom biogeography in tropical South America.

 Erin Haacker

-Erin Haacker and her students focus on groundwater supply for agriculture, particularly the impacts of irrigation pumping on aquifer levels.
-Members of the lab work with models of groundwater and surface water flow, and evaluate environmental impacts using numerical and statistical techniques, with a focus on data visualization, communication with farmers, and interdisciplinary research with social scientists.
+Erin Haacker and members of the Haacker Lab focus on groundwater supply for agriculture, particularly the impacts of irrigation pumping on aquifer levels.
+Methods include modeling of groundwater and surface water flux using numerical and statistical techniques.
+The research program in this lab emphasizes data visualization, communication with farmers and water resource managers, and applied interdisciplinary work.

 Richard Kettler